-A good sleep is as important as hard work.
+A good rest is as important as hard work.

-Life as a long distance hiker contains unwavering repetition; eat, walk, sleep and repeat.
-Life is joyously simple.
-However, at certain times the balance gets out of whack.
-Some days you must walk longer distances, others will be spent devouring extra calories.
-On Day 54, it was time to reclaim some all-important sleep.
-From the day’s 24 hours, 14 of them were consumed by sleep – that’s over half of the period slumbering in the land of Nod.
+Long-distance hiking requires unwavering repetition; eat, walk, sleep and repeat—life is that joyously simple.
+However, at certain times the balance can go out of whack; some days you must walk longer distances, while others will be spent devouring extra calories.
+On Day 54, it was time to reclaim some all-important rest.
+From the day’s 24 hours, 14 of them were consumed by sleep.

-After an especially long Day 53, a considerably shorter stretch on Day 54 was just what my tired legs ordered; however, the merciless slopes were not on the prescription.
-The unrelenting journey captured the very essence of the southern Fleurieu Peninsula’s characteristically hilly terrain.
-The vegetation-rich Myponga Conservation Park was especially congested with devastating gradients.
+After an especially long Day 53, a considerably shorter stretch on Day 54 was just what the doctor ordered—although, the region’s merciless slopes were not on the prescription.
+The unrelenting journey captured the very essence of the southern Fleurieu Peninsula’s characteristically hilly terrain, with the vegetation-rich Myponga Conservation Park especially congested with devastating gradients.

-The inspirational views that typically recharged my hiking batteries did not have the same effect.
-I had absorbed these same sweeping sights in abundance over the past week and, as a result, my brain couldn’t hit the reset button and my endurance evaporated.
+The Heysen Trail’s inspirational views, which typically recharged my hiking batteries, did not have the same effect.
+I had absorbed these same sweeping sights in abundance over the past week and, as a result, my brain wouldn’t hit the reset button and my endurance evaporated.

-I arrived in Inman Valley around 4 pm – far too early to feel this exhausted, but my body had reached the end of its tether.
-I rolled into the excessively-named, but extraordinarily-generous, Inman Valley General Store & Country Kitchen Cafe and overdosed in a deep-fried feast.
+I arrived in Inman Valley around 4 pm—far too early to feel this exhausted, but my body had reached the end of its tether.
+I rolled into the excessively-named, but extraordinarily-generous, Inman Valley General Store & Country Kitchen Cafe and overdosed on a deep-fried feast.

 Glacier Rock, located in the heart of Inman Valley, is one of the world’s largest glacial relics dating back 500 million years.

-Kate, the proprietor of the shop and committee member of the nearby Inman Valley Memorial Hall, recognised my weathered Heysen Trail hiking appearance and offered the town’s grass-lined meeting place as a campground for the night.
-I had planned to keep trucking through to Robinson Hill Campsite, but a proposal of 5 fewer kilometres was too good to refuse.
+Kate, the proprietor of the shop and committee member of the nearby Inman Valley Memorial Hall, recognised my weathered hiker’s appearance and offered the town’s grass-lined hall as a campground for the night.
+I had planned to keep trucking through to Robinson Hill Campsite, but the proposed 5 fewer kilometres was too good to refuse.
 I ordered dessert to go and hauled my rucksack across the busy road and into the vacated carpark.

 It wasn’t long before I had completed my bedtime routine and slipped into unconsciousness.
 Despite the vast amounts of sun still beaming through the region, I was lights out.
 Every part of my being was drained and I would need every second of rest before another uphill battle on Day 55.